Introduction to Anderson t-motives: a survey

-The same is true for those t-motives which can be written as appropriate extensions of pure t-motives.
+{\bf 5.17.3.} The same is true for those t-motives which can be written as appropriate extensions of pure t-motives.
 They are called mixed in [HJ], Definition 3.5b.
-See [HJ], Example 3.9 where it is indicated which should be a direction of arrows of an exact sequence of pure t-motives in order to get a mixed t-motive.
+Namely, $M$ is mixed if there is an increazing filtration